-Parker, a Federalist, was the representative for Virginia's 11th congressional district from 1799 to 1801.
+Parker was the representative for Virginia’s 11th congressional district and was a Federalist.
+He served from 1799 to 1801.

 From May 1789 to Mar 1801, Parker missed 130 of 614 roll call votes, which is 21.2%.
 This is worse than the median of 12.5% among the lifetime records of representatives serving in Mar 1801.
 The chart below reports missed votes over time.